 I share the hon.
 Gentleman’s concerns.
 Fly-tipping is completely unacceptable, and it is blighting life in rural areas, in suburban areas, such as my constituency, and in urban areas.
 One thing the Environment Bill will do is facilitate the introduction of electronic waste-tracking, which should assist the law enforcement authorities to crack down on this unacceptable crime.

 One of your predecessors, Mr Speaker, congratulated me on always addressing the Chair.
-If I may say it has been my particular privilege to address the Chair when you are in it, and, if I may also say, those who stand beside it have always gone to extraordinary lengths to be helpful.
+If I may say so, it has been my particular privilege to address the Chair when you are in it, and, if I may also say so, those who stand beside it have always gone to extraordinary lengths to be helpful.

 The New Forest is being desecrated by people fly-tipping.
 Will my right hon.
 Friend have a word with her colleagues in the Ministry of Justice to ensure that we are more robust with respect to punishments—perhaps garrotting perpetrators with their own intestines?

 I am not sure that I could go quite that far.
 Certainly, in providing extra resources for the Environment Agency, we are absolutely determined to crack down on this deeply antisocial crime.
 I hope the courts will view it seriously and inflict appropriate punishment.